SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.3/General_Feature_Release_10.3.12.md

 > [!IMPORTANT]
 > This change will break any existing query that references columns containing multiple values due to being linked to SectionDefinitions that allowed multiple sections in one DOM instance.

-#### Default page size when retrieving element data from Cassandra has been set to 5000 [ID_37673]
+#### Page size when retrieving element data from Cassandra has been set to 5000 [ID_37673]

 <!-- MR 10.2.0 [CU21]/10.3.0 [CU9] - FR 10.3.12 -->

-For performance reasons, the default page size when retrieving element data from a Cassandra database has been changed from 50000 to 5000.
+For performance reasons, the page size when retrieving element data from a Cassandra database has been changed from 50000 to 5000.

 > [!NOTE]
-> When retrieving element data from a MySQL or Microsoft SQL Server database, the default page size remains set to 50000.
+> When retrieving element data from a MySQL or Microsoft SQL Server database, the page size remains set to 50000.

 ### Fixes